 The games bring a new element to us catching up and helps us to create new memories going forward.

-You can even combine this with the idea above and have a dinner night and play board games afterwards.
+You can even combine this with the idea above and have a dinner night and play a board game afterward.

 #3.
 Find Live Music

-Live music is a great option if you want to get out of the house but don’t want to spend too much money.
+Live music is an excellent option if you want to get out of the house but don’t want to spend too much money.

-There are plenty of bars and clubs that have live music on the weekends.
+Plenty of bars and clubs have live music on the weekends.